 – Fiona Garvie (Director, Scottish Community Development Centre)

 Self management is about people living with long term conditions being in ‘the driving seat’.
 It supports people to live their lives better, on their terms.
 Self management supports and encourages people living with long term conditions to access information and to develop skills to find out what’s right for their condition and, most importantly, right for them.
-Together with health professionals and others who provide support, self management can help people to make decisions that are right for their life.

 The Evaluation Pathway